cleskowsky/cleskowsky.github.io/reading.md

 ## Articles

-* [Fast](https://patrickcollison.com/fast): A list of amazing things built but also finished impossibly quickly!
+- [Fast](https://patrickcollison.com/fast): A list of amazing things built but also finished impossibly quickly!
-* [CockroachDB Serverless](https://www.cockroachlabs.com/blog/how-we-built-cockroachdb-serverless/): Describes the architecture of CrDB's serverless product. (recently launched) Details of how they did multi-tenancy and scaling are pretty neat!
+- [CockroachDB Serverless](https://www.cockroachlabs.com/blog/how-we-built-cockroachdb-serverless/): Describes the architecture of CrDB's serverless product. (recently launched) Details of how they did multi-tenancy and scaling are pretty neat!
-* [Master Passwords](https://support.1password.com/pbkdf2/): With PBKDF2 (password-based key derivation function v2) how much does it cost to guess a password of various complexities / lengths according to 1Password
+- [Master Passwords](https://support.1password.com/pbkdf2/): With PBKDF2 (password-based key derivation function v2) how much does it cost to guess a password of various complexities / lengths according to 1Password

-# 2021
+- [10 technical strategies to avoid when scaling your startup (and 5 to embrace)](https://www.intercom.com/blog/ten-technical-strategies-to-avoid-when-scaling-your-startup-and-five-to-embrace/): Good revisit "the choosing boring technology" advice of the last few years.
+I love it!
+- [The days are long but the decades are short](https://blog.samaltman.com/the-days-are-long-but-the-decades-are-short): This list is giving me a bit to think about

 ## Books

 - Project Hail Mary, Andy Weir
 - Rhythm of War, Brandon Sanderson
 - How to Avoid a Climate Disaster, Bill Gates

-## Articles

-- 10 technical strategies to avoid when scaling your startup (and 5 to embrace): Good revisit "the choosing boring technology" advice of the last few years.
-I love it!
-- RFCs can be helpful in making work visible, getting people engaged and participating, and reducing risk
-- The days are long but the decades are short: This list is giving me a bit to think about

 # 2020